-In the event that any of our loan funding facilities is terminated or is not renewed, or if the principal amount that may be drawn under our funding agreements were to decrease significantly, we may be unable to find replacement financing on commercially favorable terms, or at all, which could be detrimental to our business.
+We believe that we maintain appropriate financing arrangements for our business needs; however, in the event that any of our loan funding facilities is terminated or is not renewed, or if the principal amount that may be drawn under our funding agreements were to decrease significantly, we may be unable to find replacement financing on commercially favorable terms, or at all, which could be detrimental to our business.
+Our liquidity may be further constrained as there may be less demand by investors to acquire our mortgage loans in the secondary market.
 Further, if we are unable to refinance or obtain additional funds for borrowing, our ability to maintain or grow our business could be limited.

-Our ability to refinance existing debt and borrow additional funds is affected by a variety of factors, including:
+Our ability to refinance existing debt and borrow additional funds to fund our current and future loan production, servicing advances and other cash needs is unknown and is affected by a variety of factors, including: